evercode1/package-for-views/packages/evercode1/view-maker/README.md

 controllers in order to be able to see the views created by ViewMaker in your application.

 All of these [requirements](#requirements-for-views) are listed in detail below, but since they are common sources of bugs, I have listed them up here.
 You can use it as a checklist to make sure you have what you need to use ViewMaker successfully.

+## How to Learn ViewMaker Commands

+To play around with ViewMaker, and to learn quickly, we recommend installing a fresh build of Laravel with a working database connection.
+Then run the **[make:master](#makemaster)**, which will provide your layouts folder, master page and asset dependencies.

+After you have your master page and dependencies, follow the **[make:foundation Workflow Example](#makefoundation-workflow-example)** in the next section.

 ## make:foundation Workflow Example